 Deception Island is a popular stop for many expedition ships in Antarctica.
 Due to its horse-show shape, It is one of the only places in the world where expedition ships can sail directly into the center of a restless volcano and anchor.

-It’s calm waters in the bay and large amounts of wildlife makes for a great location for expedition ships to allow their passengers to go explore.
+It’s calm waters in the bay and large amounts of wildlife make for a great location for expedition ships to allow their passengers to go explore.

 Deception Island is unlike anywhere else along the Antarctic Peninsula, it has a rich history, amazing wildlife, and epic landscapes.
 Below are the top things to do on Deception Island.